Taxation in Japan

-Taxation in Japan is based primarily upon a national income tax and a based upon one's area of residence.
+Taxation in Japan is based primarily upon a national income tax (所得税) and a municipal tax (住民税) based upon one's area of residence.
 There are consumption taxes and excise taxes at the national level, an enterprise tax and a vehicle tax at the prefectural level and a property tax at the municipal level.

 Taxes are administered by the National Tax Agency.